ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/08-frontend-cicd/index.md

 This should now provide me with a complete backend and frontend infrastructure, defined as code, with automated build, testing, and deployment pipelines.

-There will surely be some fixes and improvements that I make over time to this project but the final and most important part of this Cloud Resume Challenge is for me to start writing my CV in HTML, CSS, and JavaScript and get it published on the internet.
+There will surely be some fixes and improvements that I make over time to this project but the final and most important part of this Cloud Resume Challenge is for me to start writing my CV with HTML and CSS and get it published on the internet.